T4lith4/DreamCatcher/readMe.md

-# SOFTWARE REQUIREMENTS FOR DREAM CATCHER - how to get the app up and running
-# System Architecture

-Stack:
+# The follwoing technologies were utilized to build this app

 Redux
 React
 Mongo DB
 Node
 Express
+JSON Web Tokens

-The web stack I plan to use will be the MERN Stack, as well as Redux and JWT (JSON Web Tokens https://jwt.io/) will be set up for user authentication.
+JSON Web Tokens (https://jwt.io/) will be set up for user authentication.

 # How to install, and run the app